IIIF/api/source/api/presentation/3.0/index.md

 The manifest response contains sufficient information for the client to initialize itself and begin to display something quickly to the user.
 The manifest resource represents a single object and any intellectual work or works embodied within that object.
 In particular it includes the descriptive, rights and linking information for the object.
 It then embeds the sequence(s) of canvases that should be rendered to the user.

-The identifier in `@id` _MUST_ always be able to be dereferenced to retrieve the JSON description of the manifest, and thus _MUST_ use the http(s) URI scheme.
+The identifier in `id` _MUST_ always be able to be dereferenced to retrieve the JSON description of the manifest, and thus _MUST_ use the http(s) URI scheme.

 Along with the descriptive information, there is a `sequences` section, which is a list of JSON-LD objects.
 Each object describes a [Sequence][sequence], discussed in the next section, that represents the order of the parts of the work, each represented by a [Canvas][canvas].
 The first such sequence _MUST_ be included within the manifest as well as optionally being available from its own URI.
-Subsequent sequences _MUST_ only be referenced with their identifier (`@id`), class (`@type`) and `label` and thus _MUST_ be dereferenced by clients in order to process them if the user selects to view that sequence.
+Subsequent sequences _MUST_ only be referenced with their identifier (`id`), class (`type`) and `label` and thus _MUST_ be dereferenced by clients in order to process them if the user selects to view that sequence.

 There _MAY_ also be a `structures` section listing one or more [Ranges][range] which describe additional structure of the content, such as might be rendered as a table of contents.